koenrh/certstatus/README.md

 ## Usage

-You only need to provide the PEM-encoded certificate.
+The only argument you need to provided is the path to an X.509 certificate in PEM-encoded format.

 ```
 $ certstatus certificate.pem